 - Becoming a U.S. citizen

-Short-Term Medical insurance is an excellent option for those who need health insurance outside of Open Enrollment.
-With nearly immediate coverage, STM can provide you with some financial protection from unexpected, expensive medical costs and emergencies.
+Short-term medical insurance is an excellent option for those who need health insurance outside of Open Enrollment.
+With nearly immediate coverage, short-term medical can provide you with some financial protection from unexpected, expensive medical costs and emergencies.

-For a more in-depth look at how coverage differs between STM and ACA major medical insurance, see our comparison chart to help you choose which type of health insurance would better fit your health needs, budget, and lifestyle.
+For a more in-depth look at how coverage differs between short-term medical and ACA major medical insurance, see our comparison chart to help you choose which type of health insurance would better fit your health needs, budget, and lifestyle.

 Think Short-Term Medical Insurance Could Be for You?

 Short-term medical insurance can be a great option for those who do not need comprehensive coverage.
-If you think you could benefit from an affordable STM plan, then contact a Vera Health expert today to learn more about our flexible, personalized options.
-If you are looking for more coverage than STM offers, we can help you find coverage that fits your needs, even if it’s not with us.
+If you think you could benefit from an affordable short-term health plan, then contact a Vera Health expert today to learn more about our flexible, personalized options.
+If you are looking for more coverage than short-term health insurance offers, we can help you find coverage that fits your needs, even if it’s not with us.
 Give us a call at 844-961-9645 to learn more about Vera.
 No mystery, no fluff, no hassle.